bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 </TabItem>
 </Tabs>

 You can use the `bacalhau docker run` [command] to start a job in a Docker container.
-In the following you can see an excerpt of the commands:
+Below, you can see an excerpt of the commands:

 <details>
-  <summary>Bacalhau CLI commands</summary>
+  <summary>Bacalhau Docker CLI commands</summary>
   <div>
     <div>
         ```shell